Monday, 3 July 2006

 The evening was spent at the same friterie that had provided our morning coffee.
 It was plain fare of sausages and chips (in fact it had been a while since we had had a dinner worthy of the French nation) but delightful nevertheless, at a table under the trees, with quite a throng of other diners.

-After the hot, airless afternoon, the breeze off the river was luxurious.
+After the hot, airless afternoon, the breeze off the river was a luxury.